 Cutting a guajillo chili pepper with kitchen shears.

-The seeds will naturally fall down if you shake the chili peppers, so make sure you discard them all or use the tips of the shears to scrape the seeds.
+The seeds will naturally fall if you shake the chili peppers, so make sure you discard them all or use the tips of the shears to scrape the seeds.

 Scrapping the seeds on a guajillo pepper.